cg-tuwien/Auto-Vk-Toolkit/docs/serializer.md

 serializer.archive(normals);
 serializer.archive(verticesAndIndices);
 ```
-First, variables are defined to hold the desired normals and verticesAndIndices.
+First, variables are defined to hold the data.
 If the serializer's mode is `gvk::serializer::mode::serialize`, the vector of normals and the tuple of vertices and indices are retrieved with the helper functions in [`material_image_helpers.hpp`](https://github.com/cg-tuwien/Gears-Vk/blob/master/framework/include/material_image_helpers.hpp). `serializer.archive(...)` serializes `std::vector<glm::vec3>` and `std::tuple<std::vector<glm::vec3>, std::vector<uint32_t>` to the cache file.
 If the serializer's mode is `gvk::serializer::mode::deserialize`, calls to the helper functions are not necessary anymore because both variables can be retrieved from the cache file in `serializer.archive(...)`.

 The serializer features specialized functions for serializing and deserializing blocks of memory and host visible buffers.
 Both can be used separately but are especially usefull when used in conjunction, e.g. to serialize/deserialize image data.
 Image data loaded from a file can be serialized using `gvk::serializer::archive_memory` and in further program runs, i.e. when deserializing, directly copied into a host visible buffer using `gvk::serializer::archive_buffer`:
 ```